 Lead Paint Removal Cost

-• The average cost to remove lead paint is between £70 to £770 depending on wall size
+- The average cost to remove lead paint is between £70 to £770, depending on wall size.

-• It will take about three hours for one small room but for larger projects, one to two weeks
+- It will take about three hours for one small room, but for larger projects, one to two weeks.

-• A breakdown of the pricing details
+- A breakdown of the pricing details.

-• How long the work is likely to take
+- How long the work is likely to take.

-• Building regulations on lead paint
+- Building regulations on lead paint.

 Discovering that your home has lead paint is never welcome news, and figuring out how to remove it safely can be a time-consuming, worrying task.

-Lead paint is most prevalent in UK homes built before the 1960s when it was still used for its durable and moisture-resistant properties.
+Lead paint is most prevalent in UK homes built before the 1960s, when it was still used for its durable and moisture-resistant properties.
 However, owing to its toxic properties, it has been banned from general sale since 1992.

 Exposure to lead paint can result in physical symptoms, especially concerning for children and pregnant women.
 If lead paint exposure is continued and uncontrolled over a long period, it can lead to kidney, nerve, and even brain damage.

 If you know your home contains lead paint, it must be removed safely and professionally to eliminate toxic hazards.
-In this article, we’ll discuss lead paint removal and the average cost to help you budget effectively if you suspect your home has the substance present–and, crucially, what to do about it.
+In this article, we’ll discuss lead paint removal and the average cost to help you budget effectively if you suspect your home has the substance present and, crucially, what to do about it.

 £420

-How Much is Lead Paint Removal?
+How Much Does Lead Paint Removal Cost?

 Lead Paint Removal Prices